 No payments will be received or processed until acceptance into the program.

 Responsibilities are to provide leadership to the YDP EXPLORE Program.
 Tasks will include scheduling, leading sessions, creating devotions, working alongside your crew and helping them develop a fuller understanding of who God has created them to be.
 EXPLORE Directors must be at least 21 years of age.
 EXPLORE Directors are considered to be a part of Senior Staff.
-Senior Staff Positions are required to commit to the whole summer and Senior Staff Training (June 17-August 17).
+Senior Staff Positions are required to commit to the whole summer (July 5 – August 21), Senior Staff Training (June 21-26) and Staff Camp (June 28-July 3).

 Responsibilities are to implement and provide leadership to the YDP ENGAGE Program, training them to be the leaders of the future.
 Tasks will include scheduling, leading sessions, creating devotions, general discipleship, believing in the ENGAGE participants and supporting them to a fuller understanding of camp and life ministry.
 ENGAGE Directors must be at least 21 years of age.
 ENGAGE Directors are considered to be a part of Senior Staff.
-Senior Staff Positions are required to commit to the whole summer and Senior Staff Training (June 17-August 17).
+Senior Staff Positions are required to commit to the whole summer (July 5 – August 21), Senior Staff Training (June 21-26) and Staff Camp (June 28-July 3).

 EXPLORE Crew Leaders provide leadership to the EXPLORE participants and become liaisons between them and the leaders of the departments of food service, housekeeping and maintenance as they work.
 Two kitchen shift leaders, two housekeeping shift leaders and a utilities crew leader are required.
 Outside of their work in each of these departments the EXPLORE Crew Leaders will engage in the rest of the EXPLORE as mentors to the participants and support to the directors.
 EXPLORE Crew Leaders must be at least 20 years of age.
-EXPLORE Crew Leaders are required to commit to the whole summer and Staff Training (June 27-August 17).
+EXPLORE Crew Leaders are required to commit to the whole summer (July 5 – August 21) in addition to Staff Camp (June 28 – July 3).

 The ministry of Stillwood is dependent upon the sacrificial service of caring Christian volunteer workers.
 We recognize that there are financial hindrances to serving at camp.
 While we are not in a position to completely remove your financial burdens, we do have options available which could help to lighten the load.
 Keep in mind that, technically, all positions are volunteer (pre, post and during summer).